-Zooming out: Responding to a hookup ad from someone whose profile says, "I do not sleep with republicans," or, "Trump supporters swipe left," isn't the legal or moral equivalent of signing an affidavit.
+Zooming out: Responding to a hookup ad from someone whose profile says, "I do not sleep with Republicans," or, "Trump supporters swipe left," isn't the legal or moral equivalent of signing an affidavit.
 And everyone understands that people lie—by commission and omission—on dating and hookup apps.
-They lie about their ages, their heights, their dick sizes, their gym habits, and their relationship statuses.
-If someone absolutely, positively doesn't wanna sleep anyone over 6' or under 6", he can say so on his profile and emphasize both points in chat.
-But he knows he'll still have to verify those stats when his Grindr pickup/gentleman caller arrives at the door.
+People lie about their ages, their heights, their dick sizes, their gym habits, and their relationship statuses.
+If someone absolutely, positively doesn't wanna sleep anyone over 6' or under 6", he can say so on his profile and emphasize both points during the initial chat.
+But he'll still have to verify those stats when his Grindr pickup/gentleman caller arrives at the door.
 A size queen who doesn't do his due diligence and consequently winds up in bed with a man whose dick is under 6" won't be able to make a claim of rape by fraud.

-Likewise, SWITCH, a man who says "no Trump voters" on his profile has to do his due diligence too—and since there's no way to verify who someone voted for, the "no Trump voters" guys on Grindr/Scruff/Recon will have to ask probing questions and in the end trust their guts and their bullshit detectors.
+Likewise, SWITCH, a man who says "no Trump voters" on his profile has to do his due diligence too—and since there's no way to verify who someone voted for, the "no Trump voters" guys on Grindr/Scruff/Recon will have to ask probing questions.
+And since there's no way to independently verify someone's vote, they'll still have trust their guts and their bullshit detectors in the end.

 1. Don't drag Harry Potter into this.
 Trump vs. Clinton can't be compared to Gryffindor vs. Hufflepuff—or Coke vs. Pepsi or Cubs vs. White Sox or cup-the-balls vs. finger-in-butt.
 Our environment is being despoiled, immigrants are being terrorized, children are being taken from their parents, trans men and women could be left to die untreated in emergency rooms, the right of women to control their own bodies could be stripped from them, and our federal courts are being packed with judges who will spend the next four decades ruling against LGBT civil rights—and there'll be no carve out for gay white men who were stupid or selfish or racist or sexist enough to vote for Trump.